OfficeDev/office-js-docs-pr/docs/includes/quickstart-yo-start-server.md

-1. Open a bash terminal in the root of the project (**[...]/My Office Add-in**) and run the following command to start the dev server.
+1. Open a bash terminal in the root of the project (**[...]/my-office-add-in**) and run the following command to start the dev server.

     ```command&nbsp;line
     npm start